Want to learn how to embed tweets in WordPress? We’re going to show you just how simple it is.

 After you do that, click on the Add to a Widget button on the popup to start managing the widgets of your WordPress website.

-From this page, you can add, remove, or manage your WordPress widgets.
+From this page, you can add, remove, or manage the WordPress widgets in your sidebar or footer areas.

 To start managing your sidebar widgets, click on the Sidebar panel.